 A report to Oregon’s Governor in 2021 will examine the existing status of light-duty ZEV transportation charging infrastructure in Oregon, identify needs and gaps along travel corridors and for ZEV daily use, and directly address equity concerns and access in rural areas.
 The findings will project possible future vehicle trends, charging technology, charging patterns, travel patterns, population density, and other contextual factors.
 Access for all Oregonians to light-duty ZEV charging infrastructure will be emphasized.

-Oregon Electric Vehicle Rebate: Rebates lower the cost of electric vehicles and encourage sales.
-We led the charge for a state bill, HB 2704, to provide people with a rebate for electric vehicles like cars and motorcycles, as well as a rebate on electric buses for public transit agencies.
+Oregon Electric Vehicle Rebate: We led the charge for a state bill, HB 2704, to provide people with a rebate for electric vehicles like cars and motorcycles, as well as a rebate on electric buses for public transit agencies.
+We recently succeeded in increasing the Charge Ahead Rebate for low- to moderate-income Oregonians from $2,500 to $5,000.

 - Washington Electric and Alternative Fuel Vehicle Rebate and Tax Exemption: Forth, with our partners, led the efforts to re-establish the sales tax incentive and helped shape legislation in HB 2042, providing incentives for electric vehicles and infrastructure.
 We advocated for low-income electric car-sharing pilots, low-income electric/hydro vehicle financing study, charging infrastructure, and to re-establish the sales tax exemption.
 The legislation passed with bi-partisan support and was signed by Gov. Jay Inslee on May 7, 2019.
 The full copy of HB 2042 can be found here.
 Contact us for more information.